Knowledge Center: Rheumatoid Arthritis

 If you watch prime time TV, you have probably seen the many commercials for rheumatoid arthritis treatments.
 But maybe you need more detailed information than what you get in the 30 second ad?

 Rheumatoid arthritis is a chronic (long-term) disease that causes inflammation of the joints and surrounding tissues.
 It can also affect other organs.
 Usually rheumatoid arthritis afflicts the joints on both sides of the body equally.

 The wrists, fingers, knees, feet, and ankles are most commonly involved.
 Patients may experience low-grade fevers, fatigue, and weakness, as well.

 The exact cause of rheumatoid arthritis (RA) is unknown.

 It is considered an autoimmune disease; that is, a disease where the body's immune system, which normally fights off foreign substances such as a virus or bacteria, instead confuses healthy tissue for a foreign substance.
 This confusion leads the body to set up an attack on itself - at the joints where RA occurs.
 Joint and bone destruction can occur over time if the disease process is not well-controlled.

 Genetics and family history may also play a part.

 Who Gets Rheumatoid Arthritis?

 The course and severity of the illness can vary considerably.
 Infection, genetics, and hormones may all contribute to the development of the disease.
-Roughly 1 out of 100 American adults (1%) have rheumatoid arthritis, and currently there is no cure.
+Up to 1 out of 100 American adults (1%) have rheumatoid arthritis, and currently there is no cure.